lpinzari/sql-psql-udy/01_basic_sql/11_where.md

 **All the information in one row is about one order of paper**.

 For instance, in the previous query we included the column `account_id` in the `SELECT` statement.
 However, we see that this value appears in all the rows and therefore is redundant.
-A more clever query is to **always include the primary key** so that we can retrieve all the values of the other columns for each record in the table with a `WHERE` clause.
+A more clever query is to **include the primary key** so that we can retrieve all the values of the other columns for each record in the table with a `WHERE` clause.

 ```console
 parch_posey=# SELECT id,